 In the UK Raleigh released the Bomber in 1981.
 With chunky knobbly tyres and wide handle bars it looked like the early mountain bikes, but was developed independently of the MTB craze that had now begun in the US.

-It wasn’t until 1985 that the first mountain bikes where made by Raleigh with the launch of the Maverick.
+Raleigh were relatively late to the party, it wasn’t until 1985 that they launched the Maverick.
 But it was not an instant success.
 In about 1988 my dad upgraded his Grifter for a Maverick and I got my first mountain bike – the Raleigh Mustang I have been riding off-road ever since!

 And from here it’s all been downhill…..